Masamist/KauriPointConstruction/README.md

 In the first release of this software, accounting system intergration including payroll is out of scope.
 It will be included in the next release, or it might integrate to COTs such as Xero or MYOB.
 Depends on the financial situation of the construction company, however, COTs option may simplify bank reconciliation and accuracy, avoiding legal issues.
 List of user stories
 Accountant: As an accountant I like to see where my moneys going and want a detailed breakdown.

+## Technology
+The tools we have chosen to built this app were;
+- React
+- HTML
+- CSS
+- JavaScript
+- Firebase

 ## Deploy
 This project was deployed at [Kauri Point Construction Website](https://www.kauripointconstruction.co.nz/).